 People do not want to work to hard to receive a thanks for their order.
 Make the checkout process as easy as possible: basic information, card numbers and shipping and billing information should be simple and direct.

-Avoid assumptions, over communication isn’t harmful unless you have an annoying customer service chat pulling up; anticipate questions beforehand and offer a FAQ or information side bar where they can easily find answers that do not redirect them to another page.
+Avoid assumptions, over communication isn’t harmful unless you have an annoying customer service chat pulling up every few seconds; anticipate questions beforehand and offer a FAQ or information side bar where they can easily find answers that do not redirect them to another page.
 Any steps not related to strictly buying and receiving the purchase should be optional (reviews, surveys, etc).